The fork allows installing numpy before installing pip requirements in order to fix a bug with the install of

-Recommended web frameworks include Django and Flask.
+Recommended web frameworks include Django and Flask, among others.
 The recommended webserver is Gunicorn.
 There are no restrictions around what software can be used (as long as it's pip-installable).
 Web processes must bind to

 $PORT, and only the HTTP protocol is permitted for incoming connections.

 Python packages with C dependencies that are not available on the stack image are generally not supported, unless

-requirements.txt must be present at the root of your application's repository.
+requirements.txt must be present at the root of your application's repository to deploy.

 To specify your python version, you also need a